-Asking for a pay raise is an awkward conversation for most people.
+Asking for a pay raise can be an awkward conversation for most people.
 While many companies have a pay increase policy, it may not address your needs.
-Competitive industries, such as tech, are usually more inclined to grant wage increases, but the question of a raise may still be valid.
+Competitive industries, such as tech, usually are more inclined to grant wage increases, but the question of a raise still may be valid.
 How should the conversation go?
 And what can you do to increase the chances of a salary increment?

 The Key Elements of Asking for a Pay Raise

 Unfortunately, there is no magic formula that will guarantee your boss agreeing to a raise, but enough preparation will make a difference.